firebug/devtools-extension-examples/NetAnalysis/README.md

 ----------
 The following screenshot shows the additional button that can perform analysis similarly to what e.g. the well known YSlow extension does.
+The screenshot is taken from Firefox native DevTools with Firebug theme activated.

 ![](https://raw.githubusercontent.com/firebug/devtools-extension-examples/master/NetAnalysis/docs/images/yslow-button.png)